wbaldoumas/catstronauts-server/README.md

 # Odyssey Side Quest: Deploying with Railway

-Welcome to the companion app of Odyssey Lift-off V (server)!
-You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part5), Apollo's learning platform.
+Welcome to the companion app of Odyssey Side Quest: Deploying an Apollo app with Railway (server)!
+You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/side-quest-deploy), Apollo's learning platform.

 You can [preview the completed demo app here](https://lift-off-client-demo.netlify.app/).

+TODO
 You can [find the client counterpart here](https://github.com/apollographql/odyssey-lift-off-part5-client).

 ## How to use this repo